MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### updatemanager.checkupdate

-This event logs number of updates found by Microsoft Autoupdate while checking for available updates.
-We use this event for ensuring the update process works as expected and to help troubleshoot errors.
+This event logs number of updates found by Microsoft AutoUpdate while checking for available updates.
+Microsoft uses this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected: